Encapsulating key points of a message in the opening paragraph helps not only with clarity but also with persuasiveness.

 - You force her to muddle through an unclear opening paragraph.

-- She fails to see why the message is relevant to him.
+- She fails to see why the message is relevant to her.

 - She assumes that other people on her team are reading the same message, and therefore, it’s not urgent for her to pay attention to it.